Aspectoo/Login/README.md

 - `Open Source and can be edited`

 # Source Code
-The project is made using JDK 17 but I think it can run so the program requires a 64-bit pc to compile and run unless you use some third-party jdk.
+The project is made using JDK 17, I don't think it can be run on system running the 32-bit, the program requires a 64-bit pc to compile and run unless you use some third-party jdk.

 # Got an issue with code?
 You are absolutely welcome to open a pull request and fix my code or dm at `Aspect#3947` to rant about it.
 I will really appreciate it because it helps me learn things